aneilbaboo/markdown-components/README.md

 ### Components

 The components argument is an object where keys are tag names, and functions render HTML.
-You must pass this argument to both the `Renderer` constructor and `toHTML` functions.
+This is a required argument of the `Renderer` constructor and the `toHTML` function.

 For example: